-Ask the pairs to role play: Amina asking for corn, the neighbour pushing Amina, Amina following the neighbour and putting the ants in the basket, the neighbour finding the ants.
+Ask the pairs to role play: Amina asking for corn, the neighbour pushing Amina, Amina following the neighbour and putting the ants in the basket, ng the neighbour finding the ants. e ants and the second sec

 Ask the pairs to describe the neighbour and add to the character adjectives card.